vincode-io/Zavala/docs/_pages/help/Outliners_Defined.md

 Outlines are a way of structuring information so that it has relationships between pieces of information.
-They are a hierarchy of rows where each row contains what ever information you think is important.
+Outlines are a hierarchy of rows.
+When building that hierarchy, you break down information into smaller pieces while still showing how the smaller pieces are related.

 The same things you might typically do with a note taking application can be done with an outliner.
-The advantage to using an outliner is that you can show how information relates to each other.
+The advantage to using an outliner is that you can show how pieces of information relate to each other.
 Here is an example.

 ![](/assets/images/help/6FB6664B-AEB6-4ABD-88B8-F689B35E091A.png)￼